-Structure of Water Molecule and Properties of Water (Case Study)
+Structure of Water Molecule And Properties of Water 2022

-Structure of Water Molecule & Properties of Water – Cohesion, Adhesion, Heat of Vaporization, Viscosity, Volume, Density, Surface Tension, Specific Heat
+Structure of Water Molecule And Properties of Water – Cohesion, Adhesion, Heat of Vaporization, Viscosity, Volume, Density, Surface Tension, Specific Heat

 Structure of water molecule is made up of one molecule of oxygen and two molecules of hydrogen bonded covalently.
 Water (H2O) essentially considered one of the most important substances found on the earth.
 It covers over 70% of the earth’s surface and makes up as much as 95% of the living organisms.
 It is virtually unique among liquids because of molecular structure.